 UK Research and Innovation (UKRI) is developing a research and innovation infrastructure roadmap.
 This is a challenging task as the UK has never undertaken a road mapping exercise of this breadth and scale.
 It will offer enormous benefit in increasing our understanding of the UK's current capability and in planning for the future.
 UKRI has been asked to undertake this project by the Universities and Science Minister and it will contribute to the Government’s ambition of 2.4% UK GDP investment in R&D by 2027.
+Lord David Willets is the UKRI Board member who is championing this work.

-UKRI aims to create a long-term (until approximately 2030) research and innovation infrastructure roadmap based on an understanding of existing UK infrastructure (and key international facilities in which the UK participates), future needs (research, economic and social), and resulting investment priorities.
+We aim to create a long-term (until approximately 2030) research and innovation infrastructure roadmap based on an understanding of existing UK infrastructure (and key international facilities in which the UK participates), future needs (research, economic and social), and resulting investment priorities.

-In addition the roadmap will:
+In addition, the roadmap will:

 - identify future research and innovation capability priorities